patlai/what-should-i-do/README.md

 just a few clicks.
 This is done by using the google maps and expedia APIs.
 The finished product can be found in index.html under the frontend folder.
 (this was done at a hackathon, all code in 1 file was the way to go)

-live demo (doesn't include all fonts used, valid link as of 3/2/2017): http://users.encs.concordia.ca/~wa_lau/